savonet/book/language.md

 ### Patterns in function arguments

-Patterns are also valid directly in function argument positions:
+Patterns are also valid directly in function argument positions.
+For instance,

 ```liquidsoap
 # Destructure a labeled argument: